Herbert Burden

 Herbert Francis Burden (22 March 1898 – 21 July 1915) was a soldier in the British Expeditionary Force during the First World War.
 Born in 1898 in Lewisham, south-east London, Burden is generally accepted as having lied about his age in order to enlist at the age of 16.
-Having joined the 1st South Northumberland Fusiliers, he soon deserted, returned to London and joined the East Surrey Regiment, whom he also soon deserted.
-Rejoining his old battalion, he was sent to France when the army believed him to be 19 years old, and he probably fought at the Battle of Bellewaarde Ridge in May 1915.
-Having already gone absent without leave (AWOL) from his unit on multiple occasions, he left his post once again the following month—he said to see a friend in the neighbouring regiment—but he was arrested and accused of desertion.
-Found guilty, he was executed by firing squad two days later aged 17.
+Having joined the 1st Northumberland Fusiliers, he soon deserted, returned to London and joined the East Surrey Regiment, whom he also soon deserted.
+Rejoining his old battalion, he was sent to France when the army believed him to be 19 years old.
+Having already gone absent without leave (AWOL) from his unit on multiple occasions, he left his post once again the following month—he said to see a friend in the neighbouring regiment with whom he had served in 1913—but he was arrested and accused of desertion.

+Normally, Burden's age would have spared him from execution (no juvenile offenders had been executed in Britain since 1889).
+However, since Burden had lied about his age in order to enlist, his superiors were under the impression that he was an adult.
+Found guilty, Burden was executed by firing squad two days later aged 17.

 In 2001 his case, and his image, was the basis for a memorial statue in the National Memorial Arboretum to those who had been unfairly executed by 20th-century standards.
 Five years later, Burden and the other men were granted pardons by the British government.